adetaylor/codeclub-python/README.md

 ============================

-This repository contains some experiments in producing a Python CodeClub curriculum using PyGame, and eventually I hope, PyBonjour.
+This repository contains some experiments in producing a Python CodeClub curriculum using PyGame and, I hope eventually, networked games.

 Motivation: why Python?
 ---------